russellgill/hello/index.md

 ### Experements and Testing

 Not all projects get to a fully developed state, and sometimes it's just fun to try something new.
 Here you will find a collection of experiments, usually less than a hundred lines of code.
-This is a collection of code gists that I had some fun with.
+This is a collection of code gists and repos that I had some fun with.

+- [Machine Learning Jupyter Notebooks (Python 3)](https://github.com/russellgill/MachineLearningNotebooks) are a collection of Jupyter notebooks showcasing cool datasets and machine learning results.
+Not particularily strucured.

 ### Awesome Projects